-Prevent User Experience Problems
+Prevent User Experience Problems with Website Testing

 They say an ounce of prevention is worth a pound of cure, and the same holds true when it comes to website testing.
 Ideally, testing should occur prior to launching a new site, page or app so you can identify and correct defects before users find them.
 Unfortunately, many companies realize the value of website testing only after something has gone awry and visitors have been burned.